TheCaptain989/radarr-striptracks/README.md

 `-f`, `--file`|`<video_file>`|If included, the script enters **[Batch Mode](#batch-mode)** and converts the specified video file.<br/>Requires the `--audio` option.<br/>![notes] **Do not** use this argument when called from Radarr or Sonarr!
 `--reorder`| |Reorder audio and subtitles tracks to match the language code order specified in the `<audio_languages>` and `<subtitle_languages>` arguments.
-`--disable-recycle`| |Disable recycle bin use, even if configured in Radarr/Sonarr `-l`, `--log`|`<log_file>`|The log filename<br/>Default is `/config/log/striptracks.txt` `-c`, `--config`|`<config_file>`|Radarr/Sonarr XML configuration file<br/>Default is `/config/config.xml`
+`--disable-recycle`| |Disable recycle bin use, even if configured in Radarr/Sonarr `--skip-profile`|`<profile_name>`|Skip processing if the video was downloaded using the specified Quality Profile name.
+May be specified multiple times to skip multiple profiles.
+`-l`, `--log`|`<log_file>`|The log filename<br/>Default is `/config/log/striptracks.txt`
+`-c`, `--config`|`<config_file>`|Radarr/Sonarr XML configuration file<br/>Default is `/config/config.xml`
 `-p`, `--priority`|`idle`, `low`, `medium`, `high`|CPU and I/O process priority for mkvmerge<br/>Default is `medium`<br/>![notes]
 High priority can consume all system resources.
 When processing a large video file your system may become unresponsive!